jacopotagliabue/FREE_7773/README.md

 * [Deep Learning with Python](https://www.amazon.com/Learning-Python-Second-Fran%C3%A7ois-Chollet/dp/1617296864): great practical intro to ML concepts and the basics of DL;
 * [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/): a great, modern book on NLP;
-* [You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat): our own fully open source repository showing how state-of-the-art ML systems can be built at scale, component after component.
+* [You Don't Need a Bigger Boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat): our own fully open source repository showing how state-of-the-art ML systems can be built at scale, component after component.

 ## Contacts